unique379r/strspy/README.md

 ## Running with test datasets

-The testset is provided `testset.tar.gz` with the package for the quick start, however pre-computed results `test_results.tar.gz` are also avaiable for the reproducibility purposes.
+The testset is provided `testset.tar.gz` with the package for the quick start, however, pre-computed results `test_results.tar.gz` are also available for reproducibility purposes.
 The test data should finish less than 12 Sec (via simple terminal use) to generate the results.

 ### Extracting tar.gz Files

 `tar -xvf demodata/testset.tar.gz`

-### Note: don't forgter to change the config files & run the commands as instructed above
+### Note: don't forget to change the config files & run the commands as instructed above

 Compare your test results with pre-computed outputs here